 Electives: Except for students in the School Social Work specialization, students may reduce the number of credit hours by nine, counting three credits of IPHS 402 towards advanced research (SocW 563, 565, 567) and six semester hours of public health coursework toward the MSW course electives.
-Since School Social Work specialization students must take SPED 410 as a part of their required concentration-specific coursework, they only have 3 sh of electives instead of the 6 sh of electives in the other MSW specializations.
-Depending on the student’s MPH concentration, the joint program may be reduced by an additional 1 to 9 semester hours by counting advisor-approved social work courses toward MPH elective hours.
-Available elective hours by MPH concentration: 2 sh CHS; 1 sh Epidemiology; up to 3 sh (one pre-approved SocW course) EOHS; 9 sh HPA].
+Since School Social Work specialization students must take SPED 410 as a part of their required specialization-specific coursework, they only have 3 sh of electives instead of the 6 sh of electives in the other MSW specializations.
+Depending on the student’s MPH specialization, the joint program may be reduced by an additional 1 to 9 semester hours by counting advisor-approved social work courses toward MPH elective hours.
+Available elective hours by MPH specialization: 2 sh CHS; 1 sh Epidemiology; up to 3 sh (one pre-approved SocW course) EOHS; 9 sh HPA].

 Field Work/ Field Instruction Hours: With proper planning and approval of the SPH advisor, the joint program may be reduced by an additional three to five semester hours by incorporating a significant public health experience into the Social Work Field Instruction III/IV (SocW 572-573).

-Maximum Permissible Shared Hours: The maximum allowable number of shared credit hours is 17 semester hours for students in the School Social Work Concentration.
-The maximum allowable number of shared credit hours for students in the other three MSW concentrations is 20 semester hours.
+Maximum Permissible Shared Hours: The maximum allowable number of shared credit hours is 17 semester hours for students in the School Social Work Specialization.
+The maximum allowable number of shared credit hours for students in the other three MSW specializations is 20 semester hours.
 The actual number of shared credit hours that will be permitted is dependent upon the student’s division and advisor approval.